 Next comes planning.
 If anything, starting a nonprofit organization requires more planning than a for-profit because the runways are tighter.
 Start a business plan that outlines the mission, product or service you’ll be offering, the market landscape, meaning competitors and the audience you plan to serve, a funding plan, board members, and any colleagues.
 Consider the ways you’ll drive income, how often those campaigns will run and how you’ll allocate funds.
 Keep in mind, this plan is meant to be a living and breathing document.
 Use it as a guide, but come back to it, add additional details and reshape it.

-A business plan can be anywhere from 10-30 pages depending on the depth of information.
+A business plan outlines the mission, product or service you’ll be offering, the market landscape, meaning competitors and the audience you plan to serve, a funding plan, and your board of trustees It.can be anywhere from 10-30 pages depending on the depth of information.
 After the cover page, the first page should include your executive summary.
 This is where you introduce the product or service, its audience and the vision for your organization.
 The next page is the company description; there, you’ll detail the mission, principal members (team/board members) and legal structure.
+Each state has different requirements, so be sure to check your state’s IRS website.
+Check your state’s requirements.
 On the following pages, you’ll go deeper into explaining market research, marketing, funding requests and financial projections.
 If you have resumes or permits to include, add an appendix and put them there.

 Once your organization and its business plan are clear, begin to think about who you would bring on as board members.
 You’ll need these individuals for a few reasons: one, board members serve as fiduciary oversight which is required for a 501c3 certification, two, they will help guide your entity as it grows, and three, they’ll be your operational support as you launch the organization and fundraise.
 And if later you decide to bring on a team to help run the day to day, introduce your board members and get their opinion.